 PennBid is provided at absolutely no cost to public agencies, private firms, and vendors.
-Only vendors who are awarded contracts are assessed a modest, capped fee of 1/4% for fixed fee contracts or 1/8% of contract value for "Term" contracts.
-This equates to $100 for every $40,000 or $80,000 of contract award.
+Only vendors who are awarded contracts are assessed a modest, capped fee of 1/3% for fixed fee contracts or 1/6% of contract value (+ tax) for term contracts.
 There is a minimum award fee of $100 and a maximum of $5,000.

 Overall time and cost is reduced by 80% compared to paper solicitations.
 Typically agencies save around 3-6% of total bid value.